open-crosspost/open-crosspost-ui/README.md

 ### Installing Dependencies

-This project uses Bun as the package manager.
-Install the dependencies with:
+This project likes to use Bun as the package manager, but you don't have to.
+Install the dependencies with whatever you want:

 ```bash
 bun install